nesaro/pydsl/README.md

 functionalities that use _alphabets_:
  * lexer(ad, input): Generates a tokenlist from a string (it is a special case of translate)
+ * mapper(ad, input): Converts a tokenlist from an alphabet into another alphabet

 functionalities that use both _alphabets_ and _grammar definitions_:
  * guess(input, [gd]): returns a list of _grammar definitions_ that are compatible with the input